Rebekah Brown – FOUNDER/DIRECTOR

 Luci Salinas

 Luci’s passion for dancing started as a child when she started her ballet training with Felicity Cunningham in Las Vegas.
 After moving to San Diego at age 10, Luci continued her dance training with Kathy Roach at Fine Pointe Ballet Studio.
 There she has had many opportunities to dance, teach and choreograph dance.
 Luci graduated with a BA in Dance from University of California, San Diego in Spring of 2019.
 While at UCSD, Luci has enjoyed exploring many different dance styles such as contemporary, improvisation, jazz, hip hop, and tap.
-Since graduating, she has continued as a company member with H2O, teaches dance regularly, is a Work Study student with San Diego Dance Theater, and hopes to continue her career in dance with more opportunities to perform, choreograph, and teach dance in many capacities.
+Since graduating, she has continued as a company member with H2O, teaches dance regularly, is a company dancer with San Diego Dance Theater, and hopes to continue her career in dance with more opportunities to perform, choreograph, and teach dance in many capacities.

 Anita Von Kalinowski